Today, many businesses rely on organic traffic and SEO to generate leads and sell products.

 Tip #4: Use SEO Plugins

-To write SEO-friendly posts, WriteWorldwide relies on Yoast SEO Plugin, a WordPress tool that measures both slight and critical aspects of your articles (i.e. keyword usage, outbound and inbound links, readability, etc.)
+To write SEO-friendly blog posts, WriteWorldwide relies on Yoast SEO Plugin, a WordPress tool that measures both slight and critical aspects of SEO in your articles (i.e. keyword usage, outbound and inbound links, readability, etc.)

-Actually, the majority of WP-based websites use Yoast’s tool to optimise their blogs to perform well in Google Search Results.
-So, it’s highly recommended for all freelance writers to make their work SEO-friendly using this plugin.
+Actually, the majority of WP-based business websites use Yoast’s tool to optimise traffic on their blogs and perform well in Google Search Results.
+Therefore, it’s highly recommended for all freelance writers to use Yoast to make their client work SEO-friendly.

-Even though SEO basics can be easily learned and applied, writing high-quality content is still vital if you want to rank well on search engines.
+Even though SEO basics can be easily learned and applied, writing high-quality content is still vital if you want to rank considerably on search engines.